Jonas Kamprad

-Jonas Kamprad (born March 1966) is a London-based Swedish billionaire, the son of IKEA founder Ingvar Kamprad.
+Jonas Kamprad (born March 1966) is a Swedish billionaire based in London.
+He is the son of IKEA founder Ingvar Kamprad.

 Early life

 Jonas Kamprad was born in March 1966.
-He is the 2nd son of IKEA founder Ingvar Kamprad.
+He is the second son of IKEA founder Ingvar Kamprad.
 Kamprad studied industrial and furniture design in École cantonale d'art de Lausanne (ECAL) in Lausanne, Switzerland.

 Career

 Together with his two brothers, he owns Ikano Group, which manages Ikea's real estate, insurance and financial service businesses.

 Personal life

 Kamprad is married, with two children, and lives in London, England.